 Whenever you learn a language, you must ensure that you spend a significant amount of time listening to the target language to pick up on its natural rhythm and pronunciation.
 It's no different for your baby!

-The more you talk and sing to your baby, the more opportunities you are giving her to hear how to communicate (source).
-Slow down a bit and enunciate clearly so she can sort the sounds out.
+The more you talk and sing to your baby, the more opportunities you give her to observe how to communicate (source).
+Slow down a bit and enunciate clearly so she can sort out the sounds.
 As she grows and begins to speak, you will hear her pronouncing things similarly to you!

 2. Read to Your Baby